-- to educate students to be engineering professionals who are highly marketable and will make an immediate impact in the workplace, and - to provide graduates with the educational foundation needed to succeed in selective graduate programs across the nation. - The Kate Gleason College accomplishes these goals by: - integrating cooperative education into the program for all students, - providing a strong foundation in mathematics and science as well as an appropriate balance between liberal arts studies and technical courses, - establishing an appropriate balance between the engineering design and engineering science components of the program, - incorporating a strong laboratory component in the program with outstanding laboratory facilities, and - having a diverse faculty committed to engineering education.
+- to educate students to be engineering professionals who are highly marketable and will make an immediate impact in the workplace, and - to provide graduates with the educational foundation needed to succeed in selective graduate programs across the nation.

+The Kate Gleason College accomplishes these goals by:

+- integrating cooperative education into the program for all students, - providing a strong foundation in mathematics and science as well as an appropriate balance between the liberal arts and technical courses, - establishing an appropriate balance between the engineering design and engineering science components of the program, - incorporating a strong laboratory component that is supported by outstanding laboratory facilities, and - having a diverse faculty committed to engineering education.
 Advances in engineering and technology are occurring at a rapid rate.
-Our career-oriented programs allow us to respond quickly to these changes, keeping our curriculum current with industry needs.
+Our career-oriented programs allow us to respond quickly to these changes, keeping our curriculum current and responsive to industry needs.